INVINCIBLE06/Bug-tracker-2/README.md

 `Role Creation`

-- In this application, the 'ADMIN' role can be created from the backend.
+- In this application, the 'ADMIN' role will be created from the backend.
 - Once created, the admin can create additional roles.
 - Only the admin has the authority to create roles.
 - The admin can perform operations such as deleting, updating, and reading all roles at once.